 There are two major issues with retail distribution.
 The first is that you are limited to the requirements ALL retailers impose.
 That generally means meeting Amazon’s standards, since almost all retailers use them as a benchmark.
-If you’re book uses some unique formatting or uncommon elements, there might be some restrictions to deal with.
+If your book uses some unique formatting or uncommon elements, there might be some restrictions to deal with.

-The second and more glaring problem you’ll run into is the retailer mark up.
+The second and more glaring problem you’ll run into is the retailer mark-up.
 You’ll see this called a wholesale price as well.
 Basically, these retailers are going to mark up your base price (with Lulu, this is the print cost) by a factor of two.
 Here’s an example using our pricing calculator.
 The book is a Paperback US Trade, 200 pages using Standard Black & White ink.

 First, let’s look at how you prepare your publication for retail distribution and what the retailers require.

 The first step is to identify your goal for the book.
 We mark this right after you select the Product set you’ll be using with our Select A Goal step.

 Distribution channels have some specific formatting, design, and metadata requirements.
 Remember, just because Lulu can publish and print a book, that is no guarantee it will pass retailer distribution checks.

 To help you make the process easier, Lulu offers specific instructions for Print and Ebook distribution.

 Distribution for print starts with formatting your book to fit the sizes our retail partners accept.
 We’ll help guide you through adding your metadata and uploading your file.
 The most important thing to remember is that metadata MUST match in all locations, including what you add to Lulu and what is in your print files.

 Book Creation Guide

 Our free guide to creating your book PDF files and preparing your work for publishing and printing with Lulu.